cdapio/cdap/cdap-docs/introduction/source/index.rst

      :class: grey-table

      * - Current Approach
-       - - Write a custom consumer that reads from source (Example: Kafka)
+       - - Write a custom consumer that reads from source (example: Kafka)
          - Write the data to HDFS
-         - Create external table in Hive called ``stream_ip2geo``
+         - Create an external table in Hive called ``stream_ip2geo``
-         - Orchestrate running the job periodically using Oozie
+         - Orchestrate running the custom consumer periodically using Oozie
          - Keep track of last processed times
        - - HDFS
          - Kafka